-In today’s complex corporate environment, many companies are finding that preparing the tax provision and supporting workpapers for independent auditor review requires extensive knowledge in financial statement accounting as well as a comprehensive understanding of U.S. federal, state and international tax laws.
+In today’s complex corporate environment, many companies are finding that they come up short in the vast expertise and effort required to prepare tax provision and supporting workpapers for independent auditor review.
+These processes do require extensive knowledge in financial statement accounting, as well as a comprehensive understanding of U.S. federal, state, and international tax laws.

-FML has over a decade of hands-on experience and knowledge in all of the above areas.
+As a firm, FML has nearly a quarter century of hands-on experience and understanding in each of the aforementioned areas.
 We have overseen or audited the tax provision process for public and private firms ranging from small start-ups to multinational corporations, while cultivating a high level of trust in the accuracy and reliability of our work.

-In addition, our tax provision deliverables are continuously audited or reviewed by the “Big Four” firms, all of which have expressed trust and confidence in our work.
+Additionally, our tax provision deliverables are continuously audited or reviewed by the “Big Four” firms, all of which have expressed continual confidence in our work.

 Our income tax accounting approach includes proactive tax risk assessment and measurement of uncertain tax positions (Fin 48), as well as reporting and interacting with our clients and their auditors.
-We ensure that the provision and tax footnote is audit-ready and that all complex accounting and tax issues have been resolved prior to the provision’s presentation to the independent audit firm.
+We ensure that the provision and tax footnote are audit-ready, and that all complex accounting and tax issues have been resolved prior to the provision’s presentation to the independent audit firm.

 - Valuation allowance assessment and analysis

 - Tax accounting for business combinations